Endorze/spa-docker/README.md

-Step 2: Create a reusable card component that uses the data from cards. it should render front and backside should handle flipping logic accept props such as the card data.
+Step 2: Create a reusable card component that uses the data from cards. it should render front and backside flipping logic (optional) accept props from card data.

 Step 3: Create a "game container" which gets filled with play cards depending on "level", you will need to have a level variable that increases on each level completion.